ericsun153/cse15l-lab-reports/lab-report-3-week-6.md

 * Finally, in order to have a higher efficiency, we can use `scp`, `;`, and `ssh` to copy the whole directory and run the tests in one line.

+* We should remove all the class file using `rm *.class` in order to avoid error.
+After this, we can use the following one-line code to run the test on the server.

 ```
-ssh ieng6 "scp-r . cs15lsp22ang@ieng6.ucsd.edu:~/markdown-parse; cd markdown-parse; javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"
+ssh ieng6 "cd markdown-parse; javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"
 ```

-* Therefore, after running this single line of command in the terminal, we can get the same result as the above, and here is [my link](https://github.com/ericsun153/markdown-parser/commit/496660f4f17e14c58f8a55a0889390e163f249a1) to the commit
+* Therefore, after running this single line of command in the terminal, we can get the same result as the above。

 ![Image10](Week6/3.3.jpg)
 ![Image11](Week6/3.4.jpg)